 Job Growth Projections for Public Health Professions in Mississippi that Require a Master’s Degree

-The Mississippi Department of Employment Security revealed positive job growth projections for the following public health careers between 2010 and 2020:
+The US Department of Labor forecasts positive job growth for the following public health careers between 2022 and 2032:

 Salaries for Public Health Professions in Louisiana that Require a Master’s Degree

-The Mississippi Department of Employment Security also reported the salary ranges (entry-level to experienced) for the following master’s-prepared public health careers in Mississippi, as of April 2015:
+The US Bureau of Labor Statistics reports the following salary ranges for master’s-prepared public health careers in Mississippi as of 2023 (median to top 10%):

 Career Opportunities for Mississippi’s Master’s-Prepared Public Health Professionals